European Franchising – Trends and Developments

 The Master Licence grants an individual to sell franchisee rights within a fixed territory, such as an entire country.
 The Master Licencee in effect becomes the franchisor for that country and sells franchise licences.
 An Area Developer actually runs franchise units rather than sells licences in an assigned territory; and must have substantial resources to invest, backed by business experience.

-One new and increasingly used practice in international franchise development are “test periods” of one or two years, during which the franchisee operates as an Area Developer and must meet minimum unit openings and operation before advancing to a Master licence.
+One new and increasingly used practice in international franchise development are 'test periods' of one or two years, during which time the franchisee operates as an Area Developer and must meet minimum unit openings and operation before advancing to a Master licence.